 The fellowship accepts creative proposals that examine important and emerging stories on issues impacting Asia and relevant to Canada.
 The broad themes for 2015-2016 linked to the Canada-Asia relationship are:

 3. Trade and Investment

-The Media Fellowship program is open to any journalist who is a citizen or Permanent Resident of Canada, employed by a Canadian magazine, newspaper, news service, business publication, radio, television station or new media outlet as a reporter, feature writer, columnist or as a freelancer.
+The Media Fellowship program is open to any journalist who is a citizen or Permanent Resident of Canada, employed by a Canadian magazine, newspaper, news service, business publication, radio, television station, new media or multimedia outlet as a reporter, feature writer, columnist or as a freelancer.
 Applicants must have at least three years of experience in their field and have an established history of publication in Canadian news media.
-Previous recipients have ranged from veteran reporters to up-and-coming journalists.
+Previous recipients have ranged from veteran reporters to promising journalists.
 Recipients of Media Fellowship awards from APF Canada are not eligible to apply until three years after their previous award.

 Applications should include:

-• A 1,000-1,500 word proposal.
+• A 750-word proposal.
 The proposal should demonstrate the motivation and rationale for choosing a topic of interest and why it is important to the intended audience.
-It should include a detailed outline of concrete steps for the assignment including a plan of execution and dissemination highlighting where the resulting articles/programs will be published or broadcast.
+It should include a detailed outline of concrete steps for the assignment, including a plan of execution and dissemination highlighting where the resulting articles/programs will be published or broadcast.

 • A CV.